tinesoft/nxrocks/packages/nx-spring-boot/recipes/README.md

 3. In Nx Console UI, enter the dependencies ids you want to use, separated by a comma
 ![Adding dependencies in Nx Console](images/nx-console-add-dependencies.png)

+## Creating mulit-modules Spring Boot projects

+The support for creating multi-module Spring Boot project with either `Maven` or `Gradle` was added to the plugin since `v8.1.0`.

+When generating a new project, you can now choose either to:

+* Transform the project being generated into a multi-module project by setting `transformIntoMultiModule` to `true` and by providing the name of the parent module to create on top of the child project, via `parentModuleName` option.
+* Add the project being generated into an existing multi-module project by setting `addToExistingParentModule` to `true` and by providing the name of the parent module to add the child project too.

+> **Note** When running the `@nxrocks/nx-spring-boot:project` generator in **interactive mode** (i.e via command line),
+> we can automatically analyze your workspace and prompt for the appropriate above options to add multi-module support.